pycon-mentored-sprints/mentored-sprints.dev/README.md

 - [:raised_hands: Contributing](#-contributing)
 - [:book: License](#-license)

-This reposiroty contains the source code for [mentored-sprints.dev](mentored-sprints.dev) which is the main website for the project, events and the such.
+This repository contains the source code for [mentored-sprints.dev](mentored-sprints.dev) which is the main website for the project, events and the such.

 If you are looking for the source for the [Community Handbook](https://github.com/pycon-mentored-sprints/community-handbook) head to [https://github.com/pycon-mentored-sprints/community-handbook](https://github.com/pycon-mentored-sprints/community-handbook).